jaimebuelta/django-docker-template/README.md

 At the moment, the main docker-composer runs the main container with a developer configuration

-- server: Starts an http server serving the application.
+- *server*: Starts an http server serving the application.
 The application is served through uwsgi and nginx, and static files are cached through nginx.
             The service is available in http://localhost:8080/ when called through docker-compose.
             Please note that the container opens port 80.

   Once build, it can be used directly from the built container, though it need to connect to a valid db.
 A simple test can be done in

 ```